I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/ns-drmk-pksp-drmaudiostream-contentid.md

 ## -description
 <p>The KSP_DRMAUDIOSTREAM_CONTENTID structure specifies the property, request type, and context for a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537351">KSPROPERTY_DRMAUDIOSTREAM_CONTENTID</a>set-property request.
-It also specifies a list of function pointers to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536356">DRM functions</a>.</p>
+It also specifies a list of function pointers to the <a href="audio.drm_functions">DRM functions</a>.</p>

 ## -syntax